mmesiti/objcopy_example/README.md

 (e.g., `main.c`), but for this we need to *redefine* the symbols in the object files, lest we have a name clash.
 This is what `objcopy` helps us to do.

+Notice that for static functions there is no problem.
+Symbols for nonstatic functions need to be redefined, even if they are not used anywhere else.

 ## Disclaimer

 The code contained in this repo may not represent best practices and is work